dkomni/financial-modeling-gans/README.md

  - A classical Wasserstein GAN with gradient penalty for generating synthetic loagrithmic returns with the S&P 500 Index as a benchmark.
  - A quantum Wasserstein GAN with gradient penalty for generating synthetic loagrithmic returns with the S&P 500 Index as a benchmark, featuring diverse architectures based on the topology of the entangling layers of the quantum generator circuit.

-## Wasserstein GAN with Gradient Penalty (WGAN-GP)
+### Wasserstein GAN with Gradient Penalty (WGAN-GP)
-In the notebook titled 'WGAN_S&P500', a thorough analysis of several properties that real-world financial data exhibit is conducted.
+In the notebook titled 'WGAN_S&P500' in folder 'Wasserstein GANs', a thorough analysis of several properties that real-world financial data exhibit is conducted.
 Based on this information, an attempt to implement a Wasserstein GAN with gradient penalty that generates financial time series with such properties is made.
+As a benchmark, the daily closing values of the S&P 500 Index are used.
 The WGAN-GP algorithm is based on 'Improved Training of Wasserstein GANs' by I. Gulrajani et. al, publised in 2017 and can be found in https://arxiv.org/pdf/1704.00028.pdf.
+A similar work may be found in https://studenttheses.universiteitleiden.nl/handle/1887/3278321 by E. Schwander, where his thesis was published in 2022.

+### Quantum Wasserstein GAN with Gradient Penalty (QWGAN-GP)
+In folder 'Quantum Wasserstein GANs', there are several implementations regarding hybrid classical-quantum generative modeling.
+The generator of the classical WGAN-GP is replaced by a parameterized quantum circuit, featuring diverse architectures.
+Schwander conducted a thorough research in terms of the number of qubits and layers used in the quantum generator.
+In his work, he utilizes non-parameterized entangling layers using CZ gates for coupling and studies two topologies.
+Motivated by this, we try to reproduce the results and consider additional topologies.
+Moreover, the quantum circuit architecture is adjusted by introducing entangling layers with trainable parameters using Mølmer-Sørensen gates.

+For a detailed description, please check my thesis at: